 We had to earn our town stop today.
 It was once again a long distance but also a ton of steep climbs.
 We reached the part of the trail that begins to favor the actual divide.
 Ridge-walking is awesome and beautiful but it comes at a price.
 Today the price was 8875 feet up and 8517 feet down.
 Not quite my biggest elevation day but probably in the top 3.

 I got an early start, actually having to grope around a bit in the dark when I first woke.
 I haven’t needed my headlamp once in MT and I was too stubborn to use it still.
 I am so practiced at organizing my tent and packing up that I know where to grab for everything.

 Once on the trail, I spotted 2 whitetailed deer.
 They looked fit and fresh like the morning dew they stood in, nothing at all like their town-loving counterparts that look sickly.
 Mountains are good for animals as well as us humans.

 We began the first of many climbs, which was easy in the morning.
 I watched the sun come up and light the mountain tops.
 I love these moments every time.
 The open and expansive views up and down just went on all day.

 We caught up to Jetpack, a lady from Portland and a PA at a hospital in her non-trail life.
+(Her real name is also Leah).
 We all had lunch on top a ridge, letting the wind and sun quickly dry our tents.
 More ups and downs followed, which started to become a little tedious.
 Many went straight up, with a loose gravel surface.
 And it got hot for the first time in awhile.
 I had to go into my playlist and let the music move me.

 At least I had fun on the downhills.
 I am finding that I am even better at downhills than ups.
 I let my feet fly and use my poles to take a lot of the strain.
 Sometimes I pretend I’m skiing.
 There were also so many wildflowers to ponder.